 Yes, you can!
 Feel free to bring along your own adult beverages, but there are rules:

 - Alcohol brought on board may not be consumed in any lounge or public area.
-It can be consumed in your room or in the dining rooms.

 10. Extra Magic